 IMPLEMENTATION

-This policy will be published on the Organisation website and all staff will be made aware of its publication through communications and team meetings.
+This policy will be published on the Organisation’s intranet and all staff will be made aware of its publication through communications and team meetings.

 Breaches of this policy may be investigated and may result in the matter being treated as a disciplinary offence.